 - For all listed dentures and partial dentures, Copayment includes after delivery adjustments and tissue conditioning, if needed, for the first six months after placement.
-The Enrollee must continue to be eligible, and the service must be provided at the Network Dentist's facility where the denture was originally delivered. - Rebases, relines and tissue conditioning are limited to 1 per denture during any 12 consecutive months. - Replacement of a denture or a partial denture requires the existing denture to be 5+ years old.
+The Enrollee must

+- Rebases, relines and tissue conditioning are limited to 1 per denture during any 12 consecutive months. - Replacement of a denture or a partial denture requires the existing denture to be 5+ years old.